microsoft/react-native-windows/docs/react-native-windows-init.md

 * We can now generate a cpp template that use both nuget AND winUI3.

 ### Research before setteling on Mustache
-There are several templating scheme's we could have chosen.
-We had a quick discussion and most favor was for [mustache ](https://www.npmjs.com/package/mustache) as it  Mustashe is a well adtoped, lightweight library dedicated for templating.
+There are several templating schemes we could have chosen.
+We had a quick discussion and chose [mustache](https://www.npmjs.com/package/mustache) as it is a well-adopted, lightweight library dedicated for templating.
 Alternatives considered:
  * js template expression: This would have required all files to become js programs that needed to be imported and evaluated.
 Since a lot of files contain data format or code, we would have likely had quite a few ugly escaping cases.
  * t4:  This would have reuquired visual studio to be installed on the users machine and therefore only work on windows.
 There were also some perf concerns and we would have to write and ship a standalone executable for the msbuild tasks so we can call it from javascript.